VolatileDream/Stuff-About-Bash/topics/fancy-bash/README.md

     declaration:
         array=(value1 value2 ... valueN) ; valueX is of the form "[index]=value" or "value"

 Indexed arrays are sparse, meaning that they do not contain elements that have not been set (or that have been removed).
+This means that they may report gaps in the numbers that they contain.

+It is also important to note that indexed arrays can be negatively indexed: `array[-1]` accesses the last element of the array.

 ### Associative Arrays